simon-weber/gmusicapi/README.md

 I've seen a lot of excitement about possible ports, especially for mobile and web use.
 If you want to, go for it!

-I'm currently aware of only one port.
-It's in C# (for use with Windows Phone), and being developed [here](https://github.com/Byteopia/GoogleMusicAPI.NET).
+I'm currently aware of two ports.
+One is in C# (for use with Windows Phone), and being developed [here](https://github.com/Byteopia/GoogleMusicAPI.NET).
+The other is in Java, and is not yet publicly available.

 ###Porting Information for Developers